clojuredocs/guides/README.md

 For some guidance on writing great documentation, see
 <http://jacobian.org/writing/great-documentation/>.

-If you are the primary author of a document, please make sure there's an `# Author` section near the end with your name in it.

-If you are contributing to a document, please make sure there's a `# Contributors` section near the end with your name in it.
+If you are the primary author of a substantial document, you might include your name in an `# Author` section near the end of it.
+If you have made substantial contributions to an existing document, perhaps add your name to a `# Contributors` section.
+Otherwise, all contributors are encouraged to add their name to the CONTRIBUTORS file.